-Finance Minister Guido Mantega raised the so-called industrial products tax on carmakers by 30 percentage points, except for those who source 65 percent of their parts from the Mercosur trade bloc or Mexico.
+Finance Minister Guido Mantega lifted the so-called industrial products tax on carmakers by 30 percentage points, except for those who source 65 percent of their parts from the Mercosur trade bloc or Mexico.
 The measure will raise the cost of imported cars by as much as 28 percent, and force foreign automakers to build key components in Brazil, he said.

 Mantega said the government is worried by the rise in car inventories, and the spare capacity in the industry.